Meysam-Arshadi/UNICEF-Activity-File-Albania-Analysys/README.md

 # UNICEF-activity-file-Albania-analysis
-This repository pertains to a job task for the position of Data Analyst at Open Data Services Co-op.
-The scenario involves working with data standards.
+This repository relates to a task scenario involving the utilization of data standards.

 **For my feedback on this task, please refer to [feedback.md](https://github.com/Meysam-Arshadi/UNICEF-activity-file-Albania-analysis/blob/main/feedback.md) file on this repo**